 Due to the severe snowstorm we had in Texas in February 2021 growers lost millions of dollars in crops thus creating a nationwide shortage of plant material.
 The majority of the plant material you see has to be imported from other states which is very expensive due to the rising cost of fuel.
 Thus the cost of plants and trees has risen between 30 and 50 percent depending on the type of plants or trees you want.

 Out of state growers are having to step up production to help out while growers in Texas grow new crops to fill the void.
 That means out of state growers are having to crank out plant material as fast as possible.
 Due to that fact we are seeing plant material come in at half the size we are used to receiving.
 For example, we were used to getting 30-gallon red tips at 6′ tall last year and every year prior.
 Now we are lucky to get them in at 4′ tall.
 We have zero control over what is going on in the marketplace but we strive to locate the healthiest largest plants and trees available.

 The trucking industry is the lifeblood of America’s economy.
 Nearly every good consumed in the U.S. is put on a truck at some point.
 In May of 2022 transportation costs almost doubled and many small transport companies shut down almost overnight as they could no longer afford to keep their rigs on the road due to the jump in the cost of fuel, maintenance and insurance.
 Small trucking companies are crucial to the transport of agricultural products produced nationwide.
-Very few growers of plants or trees can afford to pay what the market is presently demanding for transport.
+Very few growers of plants and trees can afford to pay what the market is presently demanding for transport.